bmagalhaes/ECO395M-HW2/HW2.md

 accuracy rate reaches 28.35% (65.02/50.66 - 1).

-As a conjecture, our best judgement is that the difference in the performance between each approach possibly occured due to the fact that, when trying to predict the number of shares, the discrepancy in the frequency distrbution observed in the first histogram ends up affecting the variance of the estimates.
+As a conjecture, our best judgement is that the difference in the performance between each approach possibly occurred due to the fact that, when trying to predict the number of shares, the discrepancy in the frequency distribution observed in the first histogram ends up affecting the variance of the estimates.
 The logistic model we used don't have that problem since its outcome is a probability (so bounded between 0 and 1) and the fitted values that overcame the in-sample probability of being viral as the models predictions.